 In the Spring of 1846 Emer went upstate to Galena to visit his son Martin He told him the Mormons were leaving Nauvoo.
 Sometime during the next year he left for the Kanesville, IA area for Martin recorded visiting “my folks” there in the summer of l847.

 Emer and Parna had each received patriarchal blessings in 1845, given by Patriarch John Smith, the Prophet’s uncle.
-Parna’s was given in the Fall not long before Polly’s child Rebecca was to be born.
+Parna’s was given in the Fall not long before Emer's 2nd wife, Polly’s child Rebecca was to be born.
 There seems to be some sorrow or problem in her life that Patriarch Smith is aware of for it is a healing blessing as well.
 Parna was known as a woman of much courage.
 Apostle Moses Thatcher said of her “She was as brave as a Lion”.
 Several problems come to mind when considering her blessing.
 Her family, the Chapel’s, had not joined the church though Emer had visited and preached to them.
 Perhaps the hardships of the preceding fifteen years had broken her health and her task was far from over.
 She had buried her daughter, but she still had sons age 12,14 and 16 and the long journey west was ahead.
 Joseph and Brigham had both seen the place in vision.
-Perhaps Emer’s taking another wife when he had three, and caring for fourteen children was her struggle.
+Perhaps Emer’s taking another wife was her struggle.

 A Blessing by John Smith, Patriarch, upon the head of Parna Harris daughter of Isaac and Tamison Chapel, born Nov.
 12, 1789, Berkshire Co.
 Massachusetts.